pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

 >
 >     raise notice '%', (SELECT jsonb_pretty(jsonb_agg(t)) FROM mytable t);

-Let's install it, which will run the test:
+Let's install the new script, which will run the test and display the notice to the console:

-    $ pgpkg --commit .
+    $ pgpkg deploy .
     [notice]: Testing the world

 Any `raise notice` commands from tests that run will be printed to the console.